- Jack P. Blaney Award for Dialogue

 - Talk Dialogue to Me Podcast

 - SFU COMMUNITY

-Merran Smith is a fellow at the Simon Fraser University Morris J. Wosk Centre for Dialogue, and the founder and executive director of Clean Energy Canada—a leading program advancing clean energy and climate solutions.
+Merran Smith is a fellow at the Simon Fraser University Morris J. Wosk Centre for Dialogue, and the founder of Clean Energy Canada—a leading program advancing clean energy and climate solutions.

-Merran serves as co-chair of the B.C. government’s Climate Solutions Council, a member of the independent Task Force for a Resilient Recovery, and a Canadian representative of the C3E International Ambassador Corps.
+Merran served as the co-chair of the B.C. government’s Climate Solutions Council, and is a Canadian representative of the C3E International Ambassador Corps.
 Her 2018 work as co-chair of Natural Resources Canada’s Generation Energy Council helped ideas from a diverse group of stakeholders coalesce into recommendations that will shape Canada's energy future.